jeanCarloMachado/htmlLimitations/reviews/game-benefits.md

 More than 70% of the individual who play games are adults.

-Because of their diversity in items of genres and the vast array of dimensions on which video games can vary, a comprehensive taxonomy of contemporary games is exceedingly difficult to develop (many have tried). pg 60

 #Notes
 Good font of references of the benefit of gaming